lembn/CLUNKS/README.md

 Most password cracking techniques rely on exploiting bad descisions made by the user, leaving the program with no way of stopping these techniques,however, the usage of rainbow tables can be prevented by the program, which is why **CLUNKS** consistently uses Bcrypt for hashing passwords.
 Unlike tradional cryptographic hash functions, Bycrpt uses a `cost` which repeatedly re-hashes the digest with random seeds a large number of times so that matching passwords won't have matching hashes.
 In our example. this would protect the user who's password is '`thisismypassword`' since the hash in the attacker's rainbow table would no longer match the hash in the database.

-The queries used in the CLUNK server will all be *parameterised*, which is SQLite's version if *prepared statements*.
+The queries used in the CLUNK Server will all be *parameterised*, which is SQLite's version if *prepared statements*.
 Perpared  statements are a feature of SQL where An SQL statement template is created and sent to the database with some values left as unspecified parameters.
 An example of this could be:

 ``` sql
 INSERT INTO subservers(name) VALUES($name);